R v Hinks: Dissent

 Lord Hutton considered whether a defendant should be guilty by virtue of contractual vitiating factors unknown to him at the time, which render the contract void or voidable, and which have the effect that there is no valid transfer of property to the defendant.
 While his Lordship agreed that such contractual principles should be confined to their own spheres and that criminal liability should not hinge upon them, he stated that where the mental incapacity of the donor is concerned it is necessary for the jury to consider that matter.
 He held that the defendant could only be guilty if (1) the donor did not have the mental capacity to make a gift and (2) the donee knew of this incapacity.
 He was also of the view that the conclusions of the court in R v Mazo and R v.
 Kendrick and Hopkins [1997] 2 Cr App R 524 could be reconciled with this principle.

 Lord Hutton held that allowing the acceptance of a valid gift in these circumstances to be dishonest would also be wrong since it would link the issue of mental incapacity to what ordinary and decent people would regard as dishonest.
 He thought that these two components should be separate and distinct: if the donor is found to be mentally capable then the defendant is not guilty, as there has been a valid gift; however, if the donor is found to be mentally incapable so that there is not a valid contract and transfer of property, then the defendant should only be guilty if what the defendant did was dishonest by the standards of ordinary decent people and the defendant realised this.
 He held that the same principle should apply even where the vitiating factor was something else: undue influence or duress, for example.

+Lord Hutton's key point was that acceptance of a valid gift could not be dishonest, and the jury therefore ought to have been directed to decide the validity of the gift rather than to consider the Ghosh test.

-Lord Hutton therefore allowed the appeal and held that their convictions should be quashed.
+Lord Hutton therefore stated that he would allow the appeal and held that their convictions should be quashed.